FreeTubeApp/yt-comment-scraper/README.md

 # YouTube Comment Scraper NodeJS Documentation
-This NodeJS library scrapes the comments of the YouTube provided HTML comment data without any API usage.
+This NodeJS library scrapes the comments of the YouTube provided HTML comment data without any API usage order by date descending (so most recent first).
 It is developed for and tailored towards easy usage in the [FreeTube](https://github.com/FreeTubeApp/FreeTube-Vue) rewrite but can be used with any other project as well.
+The library is able to scrape all comments at once or scrape only one page at a time and allowing follow-up pages to be loaded later.
+When performance is an issue, it is advised to use the page by page loading, because then data is only loaded when needed.

 Therefore, this library does not require any API keys, with the attached maximum quotas, but instead might take longer to receive the required data.